1. Term Definitions

 2.1 Match Organization

-- All 1v1 matches will be conducted in duel mode.
-All other matches will be conducted in TFFA.
+- All 1v1 matches must be played in duel mode.

 2.2 Ladder Progression